-Propel Nonprofits’ strategic consultants will conduct an organizational assessment for each participant to better understand organizations’ needs and opportunities.
-Assessment results will be used to develop a custom capacity building plan, goals, and timeline.
+Propel Nonprofits’ strategic consultants conducted an organizational assessment for each participant to better understand their organizations’ needs and opportunities.
+Assessment results were used to develop a custom capacity building plan, goals, and timeline.

 2. Grant Support

-Grants totaling more than $1 million will be distributed during the 2-year cohort to the 12 organizations in the following category areas: general operating, professional development, capacity for change, and opportunity funds.
-All grantees will be required to submit financial and program updates.
+Grants totaling more than $1 million were distributed during the 2-year cohort to the 12 organizations in the following category areas: general operating, professional development, capacity for change, and opportunity funds.
+All grantees were required to submit financial and program updates.

-Organizations will participate in 1 to 2 all-group convenings annually, including a program launch, to form connections and share achievements, aspirations, and common capacity goals.
-At least one convening will focus on collaboration.
+Organizations participated in 1 to 2 all-group convenings annually, including a program launch, to form connections and share achievements, aspirations, and common capacity goals.
+At least one convening would focus on collaboration.

 4. Learning Labs

-Organizations will participate in quarterly nonprofit management/leadership training on topics including fiscal management, evaluation, donor relations, communications, board development, and more, based on organizational assessments and program participant input.
+Organizations participated in quarterly nonprofit management/leadership trainings on topics including fiscal management, evaluation, donor relations, communications, board development, and more, based on organizational assessments and program participant input.

 5. Responsive Technical Assistance

-Propel staff will provide one-on-one support, acting as a partner, guide, and coach as organizations implement their capacity building plans.
+Propel staff provided one-on-one support, acting as a partner, guide, and coach as organizations implemented their capacity building plans.

-The CBI for Family Engagement is made possible with funding from and partnership with the McKnight Foundation and The Minneapolis Foundation.
+The CBI for Family Engagement was made possible with funding from and partnership with the McKnight Foundation and The Minneapolis Foundation.

 The organizations are: